1. Learn from what went wrong

 Make sure the rules are clear: remind students of the rules that are in place for equipment loans at your faculty or department.
 If you need to update your loan agreements, make sure to notify your students of the changes and have them sign the documents when they first check-out an item.

 If you’re using an equipment checkout app, setting notifications for reservation dates and due dates will help you a lot.
 If you’re not using any software, set up a smart system that helps you remind students whenever equipment goes overdue.
-You could have an Excel spreadsheet with all the checkouts sorted by due date and check it first thing every morning.
+You could use a simple signout form together with an Excel spreadsheet with all the checkouts sorted by due date and check it first thing every morning.

 If any items haven’t been returned, send out a reminder for those items.
 Doing this manually can get pretty time-consuming, especially when too many students get sloppy… so make sure you have your email templates ready.